Treatment Options for Tribes and Pueblos Across New Mexico

 Drug abuse, particularly methamphetamine, has become a severe problem on Native American reservations across the United States in recent years.
 According to Recovery Warriors, Native Americans are twice as likely to die from an overdose than the general population.
 Native American reservations are especially hard hit: the rates of illicit drug use and alcohol abuse on New Mexico tribal lands are three times higher than that of the general population.

 The reasons for this disturbing trend are varied and complex.
 Some Native American communities suffer from extreme poverty and high unemployment rates, making addiction especially difficult to overcome.
-Additionally, the rates of mental illness on reservations have soared, with little resources available for dual diagnosis treatment.
+Additionally, the rates of mental illness on reservations have soared, with few resources available for dual diagnosis treatment.
 A lack of treatment services and programs specifically catering to Native Americans living on reservations makes recovery more challenging.

 This lack of services has also led to higher numbers of overdoses among Native populations, even amid the current surge being called the opioid epidemic.